emmanueltsallis/MMM-WEALTH/README.md

 This version introduces a comprehensive module for Wealth Taxation, incorporating endogenous Tax Evasion and Capital Flow dynamics.
 Key features include:

-*   **Class Structure:** The model implements a derives from a 3-class structure (class A, B and C) to a 6-class structure following the Paris School of Economics literature and World Inequality Database (WID) methodology:
+*   **Class Structure:** The model implements a derives from a 3-class structure (class A, B and C) to a 6-class structure following the Paris School of Economics literature and World Inequality Database (WID) methodology.
+This structure enables more granular analysis of wealth dynamics and tax incidence across different segments of the wealth distribution, while maintaining consistency with widely used inequality metrics:
     *   **Bottom 50% (P0-P50):** The lower, working class
     *   **Middle 40% (P50-P90):** The middle class
     *   **Next 9% (P90-P99):** The upper middle class
     *   **Next 0.9% (P99-P99.9):** The rich
     *   **Next 0.09% (P99.9-P99.99):** The super rich
     *   **Top 0.01% (P99.99-P100):** The ultra rich
-This structure enables more granular analysis of wealth dynamics and tax incidence across different segments of the wealth distribution, while maintaining consistency with widely used inequality metrics.

 *   **Wealth Heterogeneity:** The model now allows for negative net wealth (debt) at the class level.
 It assumes an intra-class wealth distribution (e.g., Pareto-Tsallis, or q-Exponential) to estimate the proportion of households liable for wealth tax based on a specified threshold.